dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/mapping-attributes.md

 ## DeleteBehaviorAttribute

-[By convention](xref:core/modeling/relationships/conventions), EF uses the the `ClientSetNull` <xref:Microsoft.EntityFrameworkCore.DeleteBehavior> for optional relationships, and the `Cascade` behavior for required relationships.
+[By convention](xref:core/modeling/relationships/conventions), EF uses the `ClientSetNull` <xref:Microsoft.EntityFrameworkCore.DeleteBehavior> for optional relationships, and the `Cascade` behavior for required relationships.
 This can be changed by placing the <xref:Microsoft.EntityFrameworkCore.DeleteBehaviorAttribute> on one of the navigations of the relationship.
 For example:

 <!--
         public class Blog